Analog In-Memory Computing Attention Mechanism for Fast and Energy-Efficient Large Language Models: Abstract

 \section{Abstract}

-Transformer neural networks, driven by self-attention mechanisms, are core components of foundational and Large Language Models.
-In generative transformers, self-attention uses cache memory to store token projections, avoiding recomputation at each time step.
-However, GPU-stored projections must be loaded into SRAM for each new generation step, causing latency and energy bottlenecks for long sequences.
+{Transformer networks, driven by self-attention, are central to Large Language Models.
+In generative Transformers, self-attention uses cache memory to store token projections, avoiding recomputation at each time step.
+However, GPU-stored projections must be loaded into SRAM for each new generation step, causing latency and energy bottlenecks.

-In this work, we propose a fast and energy-efficient hardware implementation of self-attention using analog in-memory computing based on gain cell memories.
-Volatile gain cell memories can be efficiently written to store new tokens during sequence generation, while performing analog signed weight multiplications to compute the dot-products required for self-attention.
-We implement Sliding Window Attention, which keeps memory of a finite set of past steps.
-A charge-to-pulse converter for array readout eliminates the need for analog-to-digital conversion between self-attention stages.
-Using a co-designed initialization algorithm to adapt pre-trained weights to gain cell non-idealities, we achieve NLP performance comparable to ChatGPT-2 with minimal training iterations, despite hardware constraints.
-Our end-to-end hardware design includes digital controls, estimating area, latency, and energy.
-The system reduces attention latency by up to two orders of magnitude and energy consumption by up to five orders compared to GPUs, marking a significant step toward ultra-fast, low-power sequence generation in Large Language Models.
+We present a custom self-attention in-memory computing architecture based on emerging charge-based memories called gain cells, which can be efficiently written to store new tokens during sequence generation and enable parallel analog dot-product computation required for self-attention.
+However, the analog gain cell circuits introduce non-idealities and constraints preventing the direct mapping of pre-trained models.
+To circumvent this problem, we design an initialization algorithm achieving text processing performance comparable to GPT-2 without training from scratch.
+Our architecture respectively reduces attention latency and energy consumption by up to two and five orders of magnitude compared to GPUs, marking a significant step toward ultra-fast, low-power generative Transformers. }